shawnsandy/ui-pages/README.md

-# PageKit
+# Laravel UI.Pages (PageKit)

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/2b15870b-8188-40ef-be16-96fea6a81bb9/mini.png)](https://insight.sensiolabs.com/projects/2b15870b-8188-40ef-be16-96fea6a81bb9) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/5decf43d0f574e7a833dacfda9ad676c)](https://www.codacy.com/app/shawnsandy04/pagekit?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=shawnsandy/pagekit&amp;utm_campaign=Badge_Grade)

-PageKit is a quick and easy way to upgrade the standard Laravel install page with a clean and modern Starter website or default pages.
+Laravel UI.Pages originally (PageKit) is a quick and easy way to upgrade the standard Laravel UI to with a clean and modern Starter website or default pages-- Home Abut Contact.
 Allowing you to deploy and launch a Laravel based static marketing / promotional site in minutes.
-While you focus on the prouduct design and development.
+Allowing you to focus on the design and development from the get go.

+> If you are looking for the original PageKit package you can still find it here at [Pagekit Original](https://github.com/shawnsandy/pagekit).
+I changed the name to avoid conflict with PageKit, a php cms.
+I also used the opportunity to reboot to fix versioning to better meet semver standards.
+Sorry for the inconvenience I hope you find the package useful.

 ![PageKit Screenshot](pagekit.png)

 ## Installation (traditional)